Operational Valuation for Energy Storage under Multi-stage Price Uncertainties: Main Results

 based on the observation that a sufficient condition for simultaneous charging and discharging is due to the occurrence of negative prices~\cite{xu2017scalable} and the intuitive observation that energy storage should never discharge when the price is negative.
 This setting is also enforced in most market designs that require selling offers to be non-negative.
-We will also discuss the validity of this convex relaxation later in Remark~\ref{re:nc} from a dynamic programming perspective. \begin{remark} (\emph{Concave optimization}) After the convex relaxation in \eqref{p1_c6}, \eqref{spp_1} becomes concave where $V_t$ is a concave function, and its derivative $v_t$ is a monotonic decreasing function. \end{remark}
+We will also discuss the validity of this convex relaxation later in Remark~\ref{re:nc} from a dynamic programming perspective. \begin{remark} (\emph{Convex optimization}) After the convex relaxation in \eqref{p1_c6}, the objective \eqref{spp_1} maximizes a concave function where $V_t$ is concave, and its derivative $v_t$ is a monotonic decreasing function. \end{remark}

 We apply dual decomposition~\cite{boyd2007notes} to the stage-wise decomposed problem in \eqref{spp_1} using the following dual variable $\theta_t$ associated with the SoC evolution constraint \eqref{p1_c1}, which we restate below: